 Criminal Arrests ~ Texas Board of Nursing (BON)

-To obtain, maintain, and renew a nursing license in Texas, you need to have a record that’s free of most types of criminal arrests and convictions.
+To obtain, maintain, and renew a nursing license in Texas, you need to have a record that is free of most types of criminal arrests and convictions.

-The Texas (BON) requires you to report the following:
+The Texas (BON) may require you to report the following:

 - misdemeanor convictions (with the exception of Class C misdemeanor traffic violations)